Samirasis/Robo-Dopamine/README.md

 ## 🤖 Overview

-**Robo-Dopamine** is composed of two core components: **(a) Dopamine-Reward Modeling Method** and **(b) Dopamine-RL Training Framework**.
-**(a)** At the heart of our reward modeling is to build the General Reward Model (GRM), a vision-language model that is prompted with a task description and conditioned on multi-view images of initial, goal, "BEFORE," and "AFTER" states to predict a relative progress or regress hop.
-To ensure a stable and accurate signal, we employ **Multi-Perspective Progress Fusion**, which combines incremental, forward-anchored, and backward-anchored predictions into a final fused reward.
-**(b)** The Dopamine-RL framework first adapts the pre-trained GRM to a novel task using a single demonstration, i.e., **One-Shot GRM Adaptation**.
-Subsequently, it uses a theoretically-sound **Policy-Invariant Reward Shaping** method to convert the GRM's dense output into a reward signal that accelerates learning without altering the optimal policy.
+**Robo-Dopamine** is composed of two core components: ***(a) Dopamine-Reward Modeling Method --*** At the heart of our reward modeling is to build the General Reward Model (GRM), a vision-language model that is prompted with a task description and conditioned on multi-view images of initial, goal, "BEFORE," and "AFTER" states to predict a relative progress or regress hop.
+To ensure a stable and accurate signal, we employ *Multi-Perspective Progress Fusion*, which combines incremental, forward-anchored, and backward-anchored predictions into a final fused reward.
+And ***(b) Dopamine-RL Training Framework --*** The Dopamine-RL framework first adapts the pre-trained GRM to a novel task using a single demonstration, i.e., *One-Shot GRM Adaptation*.
+Subsequently, it uses a theoretically-sound *Policy-Invariant Reward Shaping* method to convert the GRM's dense output into a reward signal that accelerates learning without altering the optimal policy.
 This approach is universally compatible with a wide range of RL algorithms.

 <div align="center">